 … that technology enabled learning can play a key role in helping to close the attainment gap

 … that no school should make payments by parents, or their credit worthiness, a condition of whether a child is provided with personal IT

 The use of Pupil Premium funds to close the attainment gap through the provision of learning technology for use at home as well as at school is a recognised and an approved course of action for schools.
 Schools need to consider the home access of all pupils when developing Pupil Premium strategies and be prepared to allocate funds to ensure all their children are online.

 … that the loss of many sources of independent advice on IT has left many schools uncertain how to make progress, unclear where to get impartial advice, and vulnerable to the vested interests of consultants and suppliers.

-… that high quality teacher professional development is a pre-requisite of IT implementation and that schools ensure that the cost of CPD is always costed into the budget for any one-to-one programme.
+… that high-quality teacher professional development is a pre-requisite of effective IT implementation and that schools ensure that CPD is always fully costed into the budget for any one-to-one programme.

 … that technology is an important contribution to improving the level and quality of parental engagement.
 Schools need to build parental engagement into their learning programmes so that educational benefits are maximised.